chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 Thus I took above postprocessor and ran it successfully on FUSION 360 for my HIGH-Z S-720/T machine which is conrolled via the KINETIC-NC software.

 I added the some entries to the post-processor in order to make it more convenient for my typical operations.
 The post-processor is written in JavaScript and the documentation of the existing classes, functions, etc. is described in the [Autodesk CAM Post Processor Documentation](https://cam.autodesk.com/posts/reference/index.html).

+Adding some commands to the post-processor is quite easy, as I needed to use only two already existing functions.
+The main function needed is **writeln()** which comes with the Autodesk JavaScript API and the second one is **writeComment()** which is a wrapper around **writeln()** that just adds brackets before and after the text (this is the comment format understood by KINETIC-NC).